kryne001/rshell/README.md

 BUGS
 ======
+Assignment 1:

 The program will only execute one iteration and then fail due to being unable to free the memory properly.
 All commands in the '/usr/bin' folder (along with their flags) will execute properly, but just fail after the whole iteration ends.

+Assignment 2:

+-R will only go into one folder then stop.
+When running -l, all files will have 'l' for symbolically linked file.